See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Experiments

 \section{Experiments}

-We evaluate the proposed framework in two stages: we evaluate (i) the scalability of the Switcher in a controlled experiment, where the number of competing classes increases~(Sec.~\ref{sec:growing_labels}), and (ii) the method on data collected in a user study with 8 novice participants, reporting both Switcher performance (Sec.~\ref{sec:exp1}) and task success across different teaching modalities (Sec .~\ref {sec:exp_userstudy}).
+We evaluate the framework in three parts: a controlled scalability experiment with an increasing number of Switcher classes~(Sec.~\ref{sec:growing_labels}), an offline Switcher evaluation on the user-study dataset~(Sec.~\ref{sec:exp1}), and observational findings from the study itself---task success and teaching effort across modalities~(Sec.~\ref{sec:exp_userstudy}).
 Materials are available on the project website\footnote{ \href{http://imitrob.ciirc.cvut.cz/publications/seeandswitch}{imitrob.ciirc.cvut.cz/publications/seeandswitch}.}.
+The best-performing \texttt{DINOv2 small attn} Switcher trains in approximately $25$ ms per DS-window dataset and runs inference below $4$ ms per query image, enabling asynchronous updates during real-time execution.